-- The Coffee with the Mayor Event, scheduled for March 20, 2020, has been cancelled.
+- The Coffee with the Mayor Event series has been postponed until further notice.

-- The Ray Hopkins Senior Center Grand Reopening Event, scheduled for Wednesday, March 25, 2020, has been postponed.
+- The Ray Hopkins Senior Center Grand Reopening Event has been postponed until further notice.

 - The PB&J: Pizza, Blues & Jazz Festival and Arts Market, scheduled for April 24th, 2020, has been postponed until further notice; the Cultural Affairs team will reschedule the event, if possible, once the quarantine is lifted.